rogin/Snippets/Connect/Mirth.md

 * Plotly js is a marvel.
 * javafx can do charts and graphs

-## Error message related to sourceMap

-Encountered error text:
-The source map entry "VARNAME" was retrieved from the channel map.
-This method of retrieval has been deprecated and will soon be removed.
-Please use sourceMap.get('VARNAME') instead.

-Solution: Change all $('VARNAME') to sourceMap.get('VARNAME').

-This was encountered in v3.12.0, and the error message was seen in the [latest v4.2.0 code](https://github.com/nextgenhealthcare/connect/blob/development/server/src/com/mirth/connect/server/userutil/ChannelMap.java#L74), so MC upgrades and channel fixes can be independent.

-## My batch processing is slow

-_Jon Christian_ has batch file of JSON records using a SFTP reader to channel writer, retaining message order was not required

-_jonb_ and _agermano_ tag team

-You really need destination queueing so you can multithread this.
-It's waiting for the downstream channel to process before pulling the next message

-TL;DR when you do a channel writer the SOURCE connector for the target channel runs in the DESTINATION thread of the caller.
-So if your target channel is slow, your destination is also slow.

-you probably are not utilizing all 10 source threads if your upstream channel is the only thing sending to this one

-YOLO.
-Set queue always and give it like 5-10 threads.
-Start there.
-Queue on failure wont queue UNTIL THERE IS A FAILURE.
-You'll still see slowness because your first channel is waiting on your second channel.
-The second channel is taking ~2 seconds per message.
-The queue in the first one will clearly demonstrate that.
-The multithreading may make it "good enough".

-if you want 10 threads in the downstream channel, you'll either need to enable the downstream source queue, or use 10 destination threads in the upstream channel

-With the source queue on, it will accept messages as fast as it can and distribute them among the source threads you have defined.
-With the source queue off, the 10 threads will be a maximum, but if there are only 5 threads sending messages synchronously, then it will only be using 5/10 threads at a time.

-Either option should allow the file reader to generate the messages much faster without waiting for the previous message to process

 ## HL7 Escaping rules

 See [here](https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=EHL72_ESCAPE_SEQUENCES) and [here](https://www.hl7plus.com/Help/Notepad/index.html?hl7_escape_rules.htm).